 For 50 years, the City of Decatur, Alabama has been proud to host the Spirit of America Festival and provide free, family entertainment to thousands of area residents in celebration of the 4th of July.

 For many years, the Spirit of America Festival has attracted thousands of families to Point Mallard Park in Decatur for some free star-spangled fun, and organizers are pleased to announce this year’s festival has been expanded to four days offering more activities than in previous years.
 Festival goers will be entertained with an incredible lineup of live music, carnival rides, children’s activities, and more with the fun beginning on July 1st and culminating with a spectacular fireworks show and a free concert on the night of July 4th.

-The Spirit of America Award Show, a presentation of awards recognizing outstanding service and sacrifice for country and fellow man, is set for 8:30 p.m. following a Veterans Walk at 8:15 p.m., with fireworks lighting up the night sky at 9:30 p.m.
-The celebration culminates with a free concert by the Midnight Riders: Allman Brothers Tribute beginning at 9:50 p.m. following the fireworks show.
+The Spirit of America Awards Ceremony, a presentation of awards recognizing outstanding service and sacrifice for country and fellow man, begins at 8:00 p.m. and includes a Veterans Honor Walk.
+Fireworks are planned to light up the night sky at 9:45 p.m.
+These will be accompanied by a local volunteer orchestra.
+The celebration culminates with a free concert by CMT star Kassie Miller following the fireworks show.

 Most activities take place in Point Mallard Park located at 2901 Point Mallard Drive in Decatur.
 Admission to the festival is free; however, carnival and midway rides and some children’s activities require the purchase of tickets for a nominal fee.
 For more information you may also visit our Facebook page.